port-labs/self-service-actions-examples/github-workflows/sonarqube/README.md

 7. Done! wait for the project tags to be updated in SonarQube

 Congrats 🎉 You've added tags to your SonarQube project from Port!

+**Note:** Due to SonarQube API's limitation, this action replaces the tags on the project with the new ones specified.
+If you want to add to the already existing tags, copy the existing tags and add it with the new ones you are adding.